11 African lions test positive for COVID-19 at Denver Zoo - NewsBreak

 The zoo said animal care and veterinarians describe the symptoms as being relatively mild at this point, and they are closely monitoring and treating the lions individually as needed.

 Zookeepers noticed the lions were coughing, sneezing, acting lethargic and battling nasal discharge.
 The lions tested positive after nasal swab samples were sent to Colorado State University’s Veterinary Diagnostic Laboratory.
-The positive cases were confirmed by the US Department of Agriculture’s Veterinary Services Laboratories, the Denver Zoo said on Monday.2 tigers test positive for COVID at Denver Zoo
+The positive cases were confirmed by the US Department of Agriculture’s Veterinary Services Laboratories, the Denver Zoo said on Monday.Vermont expands booster shots to include Moderna, J&J

 “There have been a number of big cats to come down with COVID-19 at zoos throughout the country, including our two tigers, Yuri and Nikita,” said Brian Aucone, senior vice president for life sciences at the zoo.
 “Fortunately, the vast majority have fully recovered, and the upside is that there’s an established knowledge base for us to draw from to help treat our animals.
 We’ve been in touch with other zoos that have also recently managed COVID cases in their big cats to inform the care we’re providing.”